You are here

 Non-Covid-19 certified (non-vaccinated, non-recovered, without negative test result) individuals are allowed non-essential travel from the EU, EEA, Switzerland, the United Kingdom, and low-risk third countries, but non-vaccinated people must be tested before travel and self-isolate upon arrival.
 When returning from high-risk third countries, those individuals must additionally undergo a test upon arrival in Latvia.
 More information is available at covid19.gov.lv, as well as covidpass.lv website.

-- People still must observe 2 meters distance (applies to both public indoor and public outdoor spaces).
+- People must observe 2 meters distance (applies to both public indoor and public outdoor spaces).

-- Face mask must be used in all indoor places, where there is more than 1 person, including public transport, shops, post offices, petrol stations, railway stations, bus stations, airports, as well as cultural and religious venues, etc. Children up to 13 years old do not need to use masks, but from 7 years must wear a mask in public transport.
+- Face masks must be used in all indoor places, where there is more than 1 person, including public transport, shops, post offices, petrol stations, railway stations, bus stations, airports, as well as cultural and religious venues, etc. Children up to 13 years old do not need to use masks, but from 7 years must wear a mask in public transport.